XGamixX/flask_template/README.md

 # Flask Template

-This is a template for hosting simple web-services using Python Flask in a Docker container
+This is a template for hosting simple web-services using Python Flask in a Docker container.

+It comes with Github Actions workflows for syntax test and docker image building.

 ## Usage